 Uncertain futures and sizable vacancies spurred on already-existing problems, causing malls to resemble ghost towns after the wake of the pandemic.
-Green Street, a real estate analytics firm, estimates 750 out of the 1,000 malls currently open in the U.S. lost large leasing slots that traditionally feature leading brands such as Sears and Macy’s.
-Losing popular tenants is a challenging loss during regular times, never mind the virtually impossible recovery rate during a pandemic.
+Green Street, a real estate analytics firm, estimates that 750 out of the 1,000 malls currently open in the U.S. have lost large leasing slots that traditionally feature leading brands such as Sears and Macy’s.
+Losing popular tenants is challenging during regular times, never mind the virtually impossible recovery rate during a pandemic.

 Mall Redevelopment

 Mall redevelopment is a hot topic.
-According to The Washington Post, a trending last-ditch effort is a transition to mixed-use developments with elements such as ski resorts, water parks and aquariums.
+According to The Washington Post, a trending last-ditch effort is transitioning to mixed-use developments with elements such as ski resorts, water parks and aquariums.
 The article expands on an extreme last attempt of a New Jersey mall operator, opening the doors of a $5 billion shopping center by next spring.

-So what’s going on with mall redevelopment in Atlanta?
+So, what’s going on with mall redevelopment in Atlanta?
 Here’s a roundup:

 Cumberland Mall